cheyanneshariat/OverCite/README.md

 OverCite is a citation tool for LaTeX that helps you find papers and insert their BibTeX entries without leaving the editor.

 The tool queries NASA ADS/SciX, shows likely matches, and inserts the selected BibTeX entry into the project bibliography file.
 It's available as a browser extension for Overleaf or a VS Code extension for local LaTeX projects.
+Just search for `OverCite` in the extensions store or marketplace.

 If OverCite was helpful in preparing your manuscript, you can acknowledge it with:
-> This work made use of `OverCite`, an in-editor citation tool for LaTeX ([GitHub](https://github.com/cheyanneshariat/OverCite)).
+> This work made use of `OverCite`, an in-editor citation tool for LaTeX ([OverCite](https://github.com/cheyanneshariat/OverCite)).

 ...or, you can just do `\citep{title:"OverCite"}` ;)